OpenInternet/copilot/_posts/2016-01-06-plugin-guide.md

 #### Creating a package config file

-The ```package.conf``` file is a configuration file that Co-Pilot uses to load the package and properly integrate its functionality into the Co-Pilot user interface.
+The ```package.conf``` file is a configuration file that CoPilot uses to load the package and properly integrate its functionality into the CoPilot user interface.

 ##### The info header